physrisk/website-source/articles/2024/degroot-model.md

 ## The model

-An agent in this model represents a person holding opinion towards some political question.
-The opinion is encoded by a real number between \\\( 0
-\\\) and \\\( 1 \\\).
+An agent in this model represents a person holding opinion towards some not necessarily political question.
+The opinion is encoded by a real number between \\\( 0 \\\) and \\\( 1 \\\) (actually opinion can be any real number, but lets keep it this way for this post).
 Opinion held by each agent changes due to interactions between the agents.

 The time in this model is discrete.
 And during each time step an agent interacts with all agents they trust.
 The trust in another agent is encoded by values between \\\( 0 \\\) and \\\( 1 \\\).
 These values are further normalized, so that their sum is exactly \\\( 1 \\\).
-This normalization is meant to conserve the opinion (to keep them in the predetermined range of possible values without employing arbitrary restrictions).
+This normalization is meant to conserve the opinion.

 After each time step opinion of agent \\\( i \\\) changes according to: